aaronmarr/blog-old/posts/getting-started-with-react-context.md

 const { Consumer, Provider } = React.createContext();

 class CounterProvider extends React.Component {
-  // Our state object contains a simple 'counter' value,
+  // Our state object consists of a simple 'counter' value state = {
-  // which is initialised to '0'
-  state = {
     counter: 0
   };

-  // Our provider privides a 'handleIncrement' method to
-  // increment the counter
   handleIncrement = () => {
     this.setState({ counter: ++this.state.counter });
   };

-  // We also have a decrement handler for decrementing
-  // the counter
   handleDecrement = () => {
     this.setState({ counter: --this.state.counter });
   };

   render() {
     return (
-      // Our privider returns a new React provider context,
+      // Our privider component returns a new React provider
-      // passing any children.
+      // context
       <Provider
         // Any items passed to the 'value' property on the
         // provider will be made available in the consumer.